Covid Vaccination Protocols For Spring 2022

 - outdoors when unable to maintain six feet of distance from other persons.

-Unvaccinated students faculty and staff must follow weekly testing protocols of the Fall Plan.
+Students, faculty and staff who are unvaccinated or have not received a booster shot when eligible must follow weekly testing protocols of the Spring Plan.

 Exemptions from the Covid Vaccination Requirement